ReportLogic: Evaluating Logical Quality in Deep Research Reports

-We provide full experiment setting details of the rubric ablation summarized in Section~\ref{subsec:exp_rubric} here.
-We compare three conditions that differ only in how decision boundaries are specified: No-Rubric (holistic comparison without explicit criteria), General-Rubric (fixed, context-agnostic definitions of the eight dimensions), and Context-Aware Rubric (ours; instance-specific inspection targets including a comparison question, span-level cues, and paired good/bad examples for each dimension).
+\paragraph{Ablation Protocol.} We compare three conditions that differ only in how decision boundaries are specified: No-Rubric (holistic comparison without explicit criteria), General-Rubric (fixed, context-agnostic definitions of the eight dimensions), and Context-Aware Rubric (ours; instance-specific inspection targets including a comparison question, span-level cues, and paired good/bad examples for each dimension).
 For this ablation, we randomly sample 200 instances from the ReportLogic test set.
 All other factors are controlled (same report pairs, same judge prompt template aside from the rubric content, and the same evaluation metric).

-\textbf{Judge-side experiment setting.} We evaluate multiple judge models (including LogicJudge and selected frontier LLM judges) on all three datasets.
+\paragraph{Judge-side experiment setting.} We evaluate multiple judge models (including LogicJudge and selected frontier LLM judges) on all three datasets.
 We use the same agreement-based metric as the main experiments: a prediction is counted as correct only if the judge selects the same winner when the pair is presented in the original order and when the two responses are swapped, controlling for position bias.

-\textbf{Human-side experiment setting.} We conduct a controlled annotation study with three trained expert annotators under the same three rubric conditions.
+\paragraph{Human-side experiment setting.} We conduct a controlled annotation study with three trained expert annotators under the same three rubric conditions.
 We report inter-annotator agreement using Fleiss' Kappa ($\kappa$) and average pairwise agreement.
 Specifically, for each report pair, each annotator provides a categorical preference label in $\{\text{A}>\text{B}, \text{A}<\text{B}, \text{Tie}\}$.
 Average pairwise agreement is computed as the mean, over all report pairs, of the fraction of annotator pairs that assign the same label; with three annotators, this equals the average of the three pairwise match indicators.
 Fleiss' Kappa $\kappa$ measures inter-annotator agreement beyond chance for multiple raters.
 It compares the observed agreement among annotators with the agreement that would be expected if annotators made decisions according to the overall label distribution at random.
 Formally, $\kappa = \frac{\bar{P}-\bar{P}_e}{1-\bar{P}_e}$, where $\bar{P}$ denotes the average observed agreement across report pairs, and $\bar{P}_e$ denotes the expected agreement under random labeling based on empirical label frequencies.